Join the Weetabix revolution!

 This misconception is far removed from the truth.
 One we want to clear up and explain!

-Having recently being compared to ‘Weetabix‘ I wanted to say that this is a huge compliment.
+Having recently being compared to ‘Weetabix ‘We wanted to say that this is a huge compliment.
 Not the detrimental comment it was meant to be!!

 The Weetabix company itself quotes.
 “Weetabix really is incredible on the inside.”